Leeap83/Movie-Database/README.md

 - The remove favourite was tested to remove mutiple movies from different users profiles and checked the users collection in the database and also checked the favourite_count in the movies collection to ensure it was reduced by 1.
 ### 12. Add Reviews
-- The add review link in the card reveal panel and in the navbar were tested and used to add a number of reviews to random movies
+- The add review link in the card reveal panel and in the navbar was tested and was used to add a number of reviews to random movies
 - The profile page was checked to ensure that the users added reviews appeared for that user.
 - The movie details paged was checked to ensure that reviews created appeared.
 ### 13. Delete Reviews